mdtanrikulu/ens-verified/ENSIP.md

 Text records (ENSIP-5 / EIP-634) are the most widely supported and flexible record type in ENS.
 Every major ENS resolver already implements `text()`, and ENSv2 resolvers expose the same profile.
 By storing verifiable records as text records, this specification requires zero changes to existing resolver infrastructure and benefits from the entire ENS tooling ecosystem (resolution libraries, CCIP-Read, L2 bridges) without modification.

-### Why Off-Chain Proofs?
+### Why offchain Proofs?

-Storing full proof signatures or zero-knowledge proofs on-chain would be prohibitively expensive and would leak information that some issuance flows (particularly ZK-based ones) are designed to keep private.
-The content key serves as a constant-size binding commitment: it is small enough to store on-chain (32 bytes, rendered as a 66-character hex string in the text record) while providing the cryptographic anchor needed for off-chain verification.
+Storing full proof signatures or zero-knowledge proofs onchain would be prohibitively expensive and would leak information that some issuance flows (particularly ZK-based ones) are designed to keep private.
+The content key serves as a constant-size binding commitment: it is small enough to store onchain (32 bytes, rendered as a 66-character hex string in the text record) while providing the cryptographic anchor needed for offchain verification.

 ### Why Include the Resolver in the Content Key?